nacisimsek/nacisimsek.blowfish/content/posts/20240601-hive-partitioning/index.md

 ### Creating a Partitioned Table

 Let's look at an example of creating a partitioned table.
 In this case, we'll partition a sales table by `sales_date`.

-Note: Prior to this below step, I am assuming you have already done the steps on this blog post till this given step.
-Therefore you have a ready Hive service running on your Hadoop cluster, to be able to perform the following steps.

 {{< alert icon="edit" cardColor="#0096ff" iconColor="#f1faee" textColor="#f1faee" >}}